cilium/cilium/Documentation/installation/taints.rst

 .. _taint_effects:

 #####################################################
-Considerations on node pool taints and unmanaged pods
+Considerations on Node Pool Taints and Unmanaged Pods
 #####################################################

 Depending on the environment or cloud provider being used, a CNI plugin and/or